 - Exposure to unacceptable levels of traffic caused air pollution

-If you are unsure whether you or your community may have a type of claim covered by environmental justice laws, you can consult with an environmental justice lawyer who can determine whether you have a case.
+If you are unsure whether you or your community may have a type of claim covered by environmental justice laws, you can consult with an environmental justice lawyer from our team.
 A lawyer will also be able to advise you on your best course of action to pursue justice and compensation for your family or your community.

 Civil Rights Act of 1964